kdeldycke/awesome-engineering-team-management/README.md

 - Windows Vista as a prime example of a [sacrificial lamb product](https://twitter.com/SwiftOnSecurity/status/851861076429991937): a massive unpopular re-architecture required to pave the way for future innovative release.
 That's the cautionary tale of why you should be ready for intense criticism and adversity, if by chance or fate your wander down the path of monumental changes in a business software.
 - Talking about Vista, Microsoft found out following its unsuccessful launch that [the #1 bug predictor is not technical, it's organizational complexity](https://augustl.com/blog/2019/best_bug_predictor_is_organizational_complexity/).
 - [Osborne effect](https://en.wikipedia.org/wiki/Osborne_effect) - `A social phenomenon of customers canceling or deferring orders for the current soon-to-be-obsolete product as an unexpected drawback of a company's announcing a future product prematurely.` This is the price to pay for hasty marketing actions.
+- [Reverse Engineering A Successful Lifestyle Business](http://www.toomas.net/2017/07/18/reverse-engineering-a-successful-lifestyle-business-heres-everything-ive-learned-from-reading-indiehackers-com/) - Even if it's targetting lifestyle entrepreneur, this article is full of fantastic quote on customer relation, pricing and marketing a product.

 ## Project Management